Active Topology Inference using Network Coding: Related Work

-Finally, the predominantly employed approach to Internet topology inference today is based on {\tt traceroute} \cite{govindan,cheswick,rocketfuel,yao,clauset,dallasta,skitter,doubletree,paris,DIMES}.
-Multiple {\tt traceroute}'s are sent among monitoring hosts, they record router ids along paths, and this information is put together to reconstruct the graph.
+A practical approach for inferring the network topology is based on {\tt traceroute} \cite{govindan,cheswick,rocketfuel,yao,clauset,dallasta,skitter,doubletree,paris,DIMES}.
+Multiple {\tt traceroute}'s are sent among monitoring hosts, they record node ids along paths, and this information is put together to reconstruct the graph.
 The {\tt traceroute}-based approach is discussed in detail in Section~\ref{sec-traceroute}.

+Wireless sensor networks and information fusion are considered in \cite{loss-baochun,lossNC-baochun}.
+Information is collected at sensor nodes and is forwarded towards a fusion center, following a known reverse tree topology.
+Information is aggregated \cite{loss-baochun} or network coded \cite{lossNC-baochun} at intermediate nodes, and the loss rates of links are inferred based on the observations at the fusion center.
+In contrast, we are interested in inferring the topology of DAGs.